The ESCB's long-term approach to banks’ data reporting

 In the longer term, if the IReF (see below) is implemented, the BIRD would be associated with integrated data collection rather than with several distinct sets of reporting requirements.
 This would further increase the effectiveness of the approach.

 Banks must comply with an increasing volume of granular and complex reporting requirements.
-The methods used to collect reporting data are not fully harmonised, which often leads to redundancies, overlaps and inconsistencies in the resulting datasets, and the approaches used to collect data differ across EU countries.
+The methods used to set out reporting requirements are not fully harmonised, which often leads to redundancies, overlaps and inconsistencies in the resulting datasets, and the approaches used to collect data differ across EU countries.

 The IReF aims to integrate the ESCB’s existing statistical data requirements for banks, as far as is possible, into a unique and standardised reporting framework that would be applicable across the euro area and might also be adopted by other European countries.

-The main focus of the project is on the requirements of the ECB’s regulations on balance sheet items, monetary financial institutions’ interest rate and securities holdings statistics, and AnaCredit.
-ECB statistical frameworks that do not directly relate to banks’ balance sheet assets and liabilities – for example, the ECB’s requirements relating to payments or money market statistics – do not currently fall within the initial scope of the exercise.
+The main focus of the project is on the requirements of the ECB’s regulations on monetary financial institutions’ balance sheet items and interest rate statistics, securities holdings statistics, and AnaCredit.
+ECB statistical frameworks that do not directly relate to banks’ balance sheet assets and liabilities – for example, the ECB’s requirements relating to payments or money market statistics – do not fall within the initial scope of the endeavour.

 The approach aims to ensure proportionality through a derogation scheme designed to alleviate the burden for small reporting agents.